Table of Contents

 - Airborne particles spread through processing zones

-Compliance Exposure and Audit Failures
+How Bird Activity Leads to Compliance Violations and Audit Failures

 - Fails food safety audits